LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

 The Scala REPL supports a number of commands that can be greatly helpful for working interactively.
-We've relied on many of these in the preparation of this tutorial but will focus on the highlights, especially for use in CS1 teaching.
+We've relied on many of these in the preparation of this tutorial but will focus on the highlights, especially for use in introductory CS and DS teaching.

 .. code-block :: text